nventive/UnoApplicationTemplate/README.md

 We use `dotnet` project templates to easily create new projects.
 It simplifies the **project renaming** and supports **conditional inclusions**.

-1. Install the template using the following command at the root of the project.
+1. Clone this repository on your machine and open a command prompt at the root of the project and run the following command

    `dotnet new -i ./`

 1. If you want to uninstall the template, run the following command.